volatilityfoundation/volatility3/doc/source/vol-cli.rst

 **<plugin>**
     The name of the plugin to execute (these are usually categorized by the operating system, such as `windows.pslist.PsList`).
-Any subtring that uniquely matches the desired plugin name can be used.
+Any substring that uniquely matches the desired plugin name can be used.
 As such `hivescan` would match `windows.registry.hivescan.HiveScan`, but
     `pslist` is ambiguous because it could match `windows.pslist` or